koxt2/steam-headless/README.md

 ## Setup

+It's locale is en_GB - you may want to change and rebuild. sudo docker build -t steam-headless .

 It assumes the host's user has a PUID=1000 and PGID=1000.

 Create a directory for your container's /home and change permissions...